Christopher Titus: Voice in My Head

 Titus's fifth stand-up act is called Voice in My Head.
 This act deals with the different levels of failure and success Titus has encountered throughout his life, including his first job as a low-rent Darth Vader look-alike, up to why his TV show was cancelled.
 It was filmed on January 26, 2013, at the Fresno Tower Theatre.

 Angry Pursuit of Happiness

 Titus's sixth act was called Angry Pursuit of Happiness which was filmed on September 27, 2014 in Santa Barbara.

 Born with a Defect

 This is his seventh special and was filmed in Center Theater in Escondido, California, and was released in 2016.

 Amerigeddon

 Titus's eighth act was released in 2018 and dealt with America under the Trump administration.

 Zero Side Effects

-Released in April 2023, and filmed at the historic El Portal Theater in North Hollywood, CA, this performance focused on topics including White Supremacy, apologies to Millennials and Gen Z, and experiences with dental correction and surgery.
+Released in April 2023, and filmed at the historic El Portal Theater in North Hollywood, CA, this performance focused on topics including white supremacy, apologies to Millennials and Gen Z, and experiences with dental correction and surgery.

 Carrying Monsters

 Titus's tenth act toured the USA through at least March 30, 2024.

+Christopher talks about growing up in San Fernando Valley and dealing with the Los Angeles County Courthouse, Family Court, first as a kid and then as a parent.